chatzianagnostis/Segmentation_with_Unet_Plus_Plus/README.md

 This repository represents a segmentation project training and evaluation for unett++ models

+>If you have any ideas or suggestions for implementation, please feel free to reach out to me at vchatzianagnostis@gmail.com.

 ## Installation
 1. Install the required packages:
    ```bash